 The Indo-Gangetic Plains (IGP) have been the food basket of India through a dominant rice-wheat cropping rotation system.
 Rice is grown in the monsoon season from May to October (also called kharif) while wheat is grown as an irrigated crop in winter season from November to April (also called rabi).
 Climate change and variability especially due to late monsoon onset which affects rice sowing and terminal heat stress which has significant yield penalty on wheat have posed significant pressures to the rice-wheat cropping system in the region.
-Recent compelling evidence (e.g., McDonald et al 2022, Urfels et al 2022, and Montes et al 2002) suggests that advancing the planting date of rice is one of the viable adaptation options.
+Recent compelling evidence (e.g., McDonald et al 2022, Urfels et al 2022, and Montes et al 2022) suggests that advancing the planting date of rice is one of the viable adaptation options.

 Several studies have shown the importance of understanding spatial heterogeneity when recommending various inputs.
-McCullough et al (2022) and Harou et al (2017) for example, used data on experimental fertilizer application trials across sub-Saharan Africa (SSA) and Malawi respectively document the importance of spatial heterogeneity.
+McCullough et al (2022) and Harou et al (2017) for example, used data on experimental fertilizer application trials across sub-Saharan Africa (SSA) and Malawi respectively to document the importance of spatial heterogeneity.

 Using exante regional gridded crop simulations, Urfels et al (2022) and Montes et al (2022) investigated the impact of different rice planting strategies on system level productivity, resilience, and environmental benefits.
 In this paper, we extend the exante analyses to consider impacts of rice planting strategies on crop level and system level productivity and economic risks.
-The key contribution is to provide a risk assessment framework that adds to the average comparisons of the crop model results.
-The risk assessment framework allows one to make assumptions about farmers risk preferences.
+The key contribution is to provide a robust decision making framework that adds to the average comparisons of the crop model results.
+The robust decision making framework allows one to make assumptions about farmers risk preferences.

 Recent studies (see, Hurley et al 2018, Suri 2011) have shown that heterogeneity in returns to technology adoption and the associated risk preferences of farmers may result in lack of adoption of profitable agricultural innovations.
 Most of these studies have focused on use of inorganic fertilizers and hybrid seed varieties.
 In the context of the EIGP, the adoption of fertilizers and hybrids seeds is already high.
 With stagnant yields, it is prudent to focus on yield improving agronomic practices.

 This paper contributes to two strands of literature.
 The first strand of literature is on stability analyses of agricultural technology benefits based on ex ante cropping system assessments (e.g., Urfels et al 2022, Montes et al 2022).
 Montes et al (2022) use inter-annual standard deviation to analyze the stability of the planting date scenarios.
 Urfels et al (2022) used deviation from the mean caloric yield for each of the years when a shock occurred as a measure of yield instability.
 These measures of yield stability while a step better than mean comparisons fail to show whether the instability is high enough for a risk averse farmer to select the less risky option.
-In addition, these measures do not consider higher moments beyond mean and variability that may matter for distribution comparisons.
+In addition, these measures do not consider higher order moments beyond mean and variability that may matter for distributional comparisons.
 In addition, we argue that stability analyses just as comparisons of means do not consider the trade-offs of achieving the highest returns with the lowest uncertainty.